 Indigenous peoples

 In locations inhabited or historically used by Indigenous peoples, we work with communities to respect their cultures and customs.
-ExxonMobil seeks to understand the perspectives of Indigenous peoples through open consultation, and we consider their feedback into project planning, design, execution and operations.
-We support local employment initiatives and cultural heritage programs through local content development and strategic community investments.
+In addition, we support employment initiatives and cultural heritage programs through local content development and strategic community investments.

 Our interactions with Indigenous peoples around the world are consistent with the goals of the following frameworks:

-In Canada, many of Imperial Oil’s operations and development opportunities are near Indigenous communities or on traditional lands.
-Imperial supports communities in areas where we explore, develop and operate, and, as is always the case, we strive to establish meaningful relationships built on mutual trust, respect, and shared prosperity.
-Our goal is to collaborate with Indigenous communities on a common vision for progress, sustainable economic development and environmental stewardship.
+Many of Imperial’s operations and development opportunities are near Indigenous communities or on traditional lands.
+Imperial supports communities in areas where we explore, develop, and operate, and, as is always the case, we strive to establish meaningful relationships built on mutual trust, respect, and shared prosperity.
+The goal is to collaborate with Indigenous communities on a common vision for progress, sustainable economic development, and environmental stewardship.

 Imperial has also established a series of Indigenous awareness professional development courses to further employee knowledge of Indigenous cultures, history, and traditions.